kamalesh003/Recursive-Semantic-Refinement-Network-RSR-Net-/README.md

 #  Recursive Semantic Refinement Network (RSR-Net)

 ## Project Goal
 The **Recursive Semantic Refinement Network (RSR-Net)** is an innovative approach to abstractive summarization.
-Instead of generating text word-by-word, RSR-Net is designed to iteratively refine a fixed-size semantic embedding of a summary until it converges to the desired output state, which is semantically close to the ground-truth summary.
+Instead of generating text word-by-word, RSR-Net is designed to iteratively refine a fixed-size semantic embedding of a summary until it converges to the desired output state, which is semantically close to the ground-truth summary (Iterative regression problem in a semantic space).
 This technique leverages principles from Deep Equilibrium Models (DEQ) and Recurrent Neural Networks (RNNs).

 Refer **Recursive_Semantic_Refinement_Network_(RSR_Net).ipynb** for more detailed mathematics and implementation